jimpalompa/OpenCore-Gigabyte-Z370n-Wifi/README.md

 - [ ] Front panel headphone audio jack sometimes disconnects.

 <sup>_Headphone audio jack on my Fractal Design Define Nano S case sporadically disconnects.
 It seldom happens and without reason, so hard to reproduce.
-Perhaps faulty or non-compatible case panel?_</sup>
+This has to do with faulty or non-compatible case panel, nothing to do with the internal hardware._</sup>

-- [ ] Using wifi and bluetooth simultaneously can be buggy with current drivers.

-<sup>_Especially if you turn on/off bluetooth or wifi, so I just leave them on.
-Perhaps future drivers will solve issue?_</sup>

 ## Extras